We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 17 Ways to Spice Up PPC Ad Copy

-Here are 17 tested and proven ways to zest your bland PPC ad copy recipe.
-Nobody likes just unseasoned boiled potatoes, am I right?
+Here are 17 tested ways to add some flavour to bland PPC ad copy.
+Nobody wants plain boiled potatoes.

 Adding spice, olive oil, herbs, and juices totally transforms the taste your ad leaves the user with.